 Location

-Audience (Patient or provider and preferred language)
+Audience (Patient or clinician and preferred language)

 Type of Patient Encounter (inpatient, outpatient, emergency, et cetera)

-Query Topic
+Knowledge request Topic

-Request Initiator (Provider, Patient)
+Request Initiator (Clinician, Patient)

-The information being returned should be appropriate to the supplied context where possible.
+The clinical content being returned should be appropriate to the supplied context where possible.
+It should also be uniquely identified and described so that applications can present the relevant results to the user.
+Identification is important to enable applications to record information about their use of relevant content, and to enable subsequent retrieval.
+Descriptions of the relevant content are important to enable presentation of the results to the user.

+A Clinical Knowledge Directory can be grouped with the Clinical Knowledge Requester actor of this profile to “fan-out” a single request to multiple other systems implementing the Clinical Knowledge Directory actor.
+Additional requirements of this grouped pair are described in Appendix A.1 Aggregation of Infobutton Results

 X.5.1.1 Patient Demographics

-Age and gender assist the clinical knowledge source in providing information that is most relevant for the patient.
-Age beyond certain limits is considered to be personally identifiable information, so the clinical knowledge source must be able to accept age ranges as well as a specific age.
+Age and gender assist the Clinical Knowledge Directory in providing information that is most relevant for the patient.
+Age beyond certain limits is considered to be personally identifiable information, so the Clinical Knowledge Directory must be able to accept age ranges as well as a specific age.
 For neonates and infants, age must be able to be specified in units smaller than years, e.g., months, weeks or days.

-In general, queries containing age should be specified it in units greater than two, e.g., for an infant under two years old, the age should be specified in months, under two months old should have age specified in weeks, and under two weeks, should be specified in days.
+In general, queries containing age should be specified in units greater than two, e.g., for an infant under two years old, the age should be specified in months, under two months old should have age specified in weeks, and under two weeks, should be specified in days.
 Clinical knowledge Requesters should accept age values specified in years, months, weeks or days, and may normalize age depending on the type of information they provide.

 Gender need only be specified as male, female or undetermined.